 At Continental, between November 2004 and February 2006, I developed features related to the ABS(Antilock Brake System) car specific ECUs(Electronic Control Units) that the company was developing at that time.

-I have extensive knowledge and experience with the C++ programming language, I’m fluent in C, Python, Golang, Java, Assembly Language and I’m currently successfully learning Kotlin.
+I have extensive knowledge and experience with the C++ programming language, I’m fluent in C, Python, Golang, Java, Rust and Assembly Language.
 I have knowledge of multiple CPU architectures and experience that spans from working at the lowest level of abstraction - that is close to the CPU using machine code - to the higher level of abstractions - that is software components, frameworks, systems and their interactions.

 My personal interests include: